nj4225432/LeetCode/README.md

-# Welcome to my LeetCode family,I'm glad to share you some my own opinon about it.
+# Welcome to my LeetCode family,I'm glad to share you some my own opinons about it.